BSP Setup

 Release-Tags can be viewed on GitHub: https://github.com/karo-electronics/karo-nxp-bsp/tags

-If errors occur during repo initialization, try deleting the .repo directory and running the repo initialization command again.
+If errors occur during repo initialization, try deleting the .repo directory and running the repo initialization commands again.